-Former course number 530 Prerequisites: INSS 615 or consent of the Instructor
+Former course number 530 Prerequisites: INSS 615 or consent of the Instructor discussed.

-This course will introduce basic management information systems concepts and examine the fundamental types of information systems.
-Personal, work group and enterprise information systems will be discussed.
 The challenge and use of information to gain competitive advantage will be examined.
 Other topics to be discussed include: the economics of information use of valued added concepts to evaluate information system effectiveness, and the application of system theory to information system architecture.